neumino/neumino.github.io/movies.md

 ### Onward
-*Released on 2020-02-29, vote average 7.8*
+*Released on 2020-02-29, vote average 8*

-In a suburban fantasy world, two teenage elf brothers run from home in their family’s van upon hearing of the events of 9/11.
+In a suburban fantasy world, two teenage elf brothers embark on an extraordinary quest to discover if there is still a little magic left out there.

 <iframe id="player"
 	type="text/html"